Nytra/NeosHeadlessToolTipKickCrashFix/README.md

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos](https://neos.com/) Headless Client that prevents tooltip permission kicks from causing a world crash.

+This is the specific issue it addresses: https://github.com/Neos-Metaverse/NeosPublic/issues/1693

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).
 1. Place [HeadlessToolTipKickCrashFix.dll](https://github.com/Nytra/NeosHeadlessToolTipKickCrashFix/releases/latest/download/HeadlessToolTipKickCrashFix.dll) into your `nml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\HeadlessClient\nml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with NeosModLoader installed it will create the folder for you.